shiratsu/neocafesagashi/README.md

 # NeoCafesagashi

-I developed it in 2014.
+I have been developing it in 2014.
 I try to re-develop by swift lately.but i will decide not to re-develop.
 Because i want to understand ob-c more.